 The AFM programme is purely independent, and recognises the importance, and growing necessity, for intensive, experiential and less formal modes of photography education.

-November 2022 (dates to be confirmed).
-Third seminar in Budapest with Tim Cark, Curator and Editor/Founder of 1000 Words Contemporary Photography Magazine.
+BUDAPEST, November: Fourth session series with Tim Cark, Curator and Editor/Founder of 1000 Words Contemporary Photography Magazine.

-SUMMARY: Michael Grieve/Director of Art Foto Mode
+Michael Grieve/Director of Art Foto Mode